 The AFN position is responsible for ensuring the safety of students and adults with access and functional needs during drills and emergencies and facilitates the planning and preparation for appropriate support.
-The AFN position directs assistance activities and coordinates with the Operations Section to identify specific disabilities, access and functional needs of the school population, and also considers the potential needs of visitors.
-The position is responsible for ensuring that these individuals are safely evacuated and supported during drills and emergencies.
+The AFN position directs assistance activities and coordinates with the Operations Section to identify specific disabilities or access and functional needs of the school population, and also considers the potential needs of visitors.
+The position is responsible for ensuring that these individuals are safely evacuated and supported during drills and emergencies including by ensuring necessary adaptations are in place and by supporting the evaluation and ISSP modification process, as necessary.
+Related procedures are outlined in REF-5511 Completing and Updating the Integrated Safe School Plan.